Skip to content

 II.
 What we process, why, and on what basis

-- Assessment requests and enquiries (form, e-mail, phone).
+1. Assessment requests and enquiries (form, e-mail, phone).
 Purpose: responding to your enquiry and taking steps at your request before a contract (Art.
 6(1)(b) GDPR); maintaining business correspondence and the ability to establish or defend against potential claims and keep a record of business dealings (Art.
 6(1)(f) — legitimate interest).
 Providing this data is voluntary, but necessary for us to respond.
 How the form works: data submitted through the “Book an assessment” form is transmitted to us as an e-mail message to the controller’s mailbox; this website does not keep it in databases of its own.
 Standard technical logs of our infrastructure providers may apply (see §III).
-As of the date of this policy, form data is not entered into any CRM system.
+As of the date of this policy, form data is not entered into any external CRM system, but it may be recorded by the controller in an internal enquiry/lead register for follow-up and record-keeping purposes.

-- Analytics.
+4. Analytics.
 Purpose: understanding how the site is used.
 Basis: your consent (Art.
 6(1)(a)), given via the cookie banner.
 You may withdraw consent at any time (see §IV and §VI) — withdrawal does not affect the lawfulness of processing before withdrawal.
-Until you consent, analytics does not run.
+Until you consent, Google Analytics does not run.
+For separate cookie-less aggregate traffic statistics, see point 6 below.

 III.
 Recipients and international transfers

-- Cloudflare, Inc. (USA) — website hosting and delivery, e-mail routing, consent & analytics layer (Cloudflare Zaraz);
+• Cloudflare, Inc. (USA) — website hosting and delivery, e-mail routing, consent & analytics layer (Cloudflare Zaraz), aggregate traffic statistics (Cloudflare Web Analytics — see §II point 6);

-- Google Ireland Ltd. (Ireland — service provider for Google Analytics 4 in the EEA) with possible processing by Google LLC (USA) as part of Google’s infrastructure;
+• Google Ireland Ltd. (Ireland — service provider for Google Analytics 4 and Google Ads in the EEA) with possible processing by Google LLC (USA) as part of Google’s infrastructure;

-- Transfers outside the EEA: where a recipient holds an active certification under the EU–US Data Privacy Framework (Commission adequacy decision of 10 July 2023), we rely on the DPF; otherwise we rely on Standard Contractual Clauses together with supplementary measures where required.
+3. Transfers outside the EEA: where a recipient holds an active certification under the EU–US Data Privacy Framework (Commission adequacy decision of 10 July 2023), we rely on the DPF; otherwise we rely on Standard Contractual Clauses together with supplementary measures where required.
 For the US-based providers above (Cloudflare, Inc. and Google LLC), transfers rely on active DPF certification verified as at the date of this policy, or on Standard Contractual Clauses where certification does not apply; Zenbox.pl processes data in Poland.
+For Google LLC, the primary basis for transfer is the European Commission’s adequacy decision for the EU–U.S. Data Privacy Framework (Google LLC holds an active certification, verified as at the date of this policy); Standard Contractual Clauses apply as a fallback mechanism in the event that certification lapses or the framework is invalidated.
 Certification status is verified as at the date of this policy and periodically.

 IV.
 Cookies